dfinity/interface-spec/spec/_attachments/interface-spec-changelog.md

 * Add a check that a canister receiving an ingress message is Running before the ingress message is marked as Received.
 * Increase the maximum number of globals in a canister's WASM.
 * Add per-call context performance counter.
+* Update the computation of the representation-independent hash for the case of maps with nested maps.

 ### 0.21.0 (2023-09-18) {#0_21_0}
 * Canister cycle balance cannot decrease below the freezing limit after executing `install_code` on the management canister.